Home Safety

 Find Out More & See the Guides

-For clear, visual examples of safe food preparation and what to do in an emergency, please explore these official resources:
+For clear, visual examples of safe food preparation and what to do in an emergency, please take a look at these official resources.
+They are great for a quick refresher to help keep our children safe:

-NHS Start for Life: Safe Weaning – Expert advice on texture progression and preparing food safely as your child grows.
+NHS Start for Life: Safe Weaning – Expert advice on the best textures and how to prepare food safely as our children grow and try new things.

-NHS First Aid: How to Stop a Child Choking – A vital 2-minute read on the physical steps to take if a child is choking.
+NHS First Aid: How to Stop a Child Choking – A vital 2-minute read on the physical steps to take if one of our children is choking.
+It’s a small bit of reading that can make a huge difference in an emergency!